Expert Foot Care with Dr. Burke Orthopedics

 Symptoms:

-• Sharp pain in the heel, especially in the morning or after periods of rest
+- Sharp heel pain, especially in the morning or after rest

 Dr. Burke’s Approach: